jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-2024+Objectives.md

     - reduces the number of passwords that users need to remember, and they are less likely to write them down
     - eases administration by reducing the number of accounts
   - Disadvantages:
-    - once an account is compromised, an attacker gains unrestricted access to all of the authorized resources
+    - SSO creates a **single point of compromise** — if the SSO credential is compromised, all linked resources are exposed (which is why requiring MFA for SSO credential is important)
   - Within an organization, a central access control system, such as a directory service, is often used for SSO
     - **directory service**: a centralized database that includes information about subjects and objects, including authentication data
     - many directory services are based on the Lightweight Directory Access Protocol (LDAP)